mcarr-and/go-gin-marshalling/docs/Run-K3D.md

 make k3d-cluster-create
 ```

-## 2. Build the application in Docker and deploy Docker image to the  K3D Internal Registry
+## 2. Build the application in Docker and push Docker image to the  K3D Internal Registry

 ```bash
 make docker-build-album;